nebula0/R1152note_2022_07_06/02_md_file/blast sequence.md

 I used the sequence in Li-Hsuan Ho(2020)[^1] supplement data, which are primer, to blast genome sequence in Yuxing Xu(2021)[^2]

+blast program is provided by NCBI, all variable were set default, program selection optimize for Somewhat similar sequences (blastn)

 the sequence which I used
 ```
 # primer in Li-Hsuan Ho(2020)